-Cactus plants make easy-to-maintain additions to the home garden as well as to indoor spaces.
-From low-growing cacti to taller plants that reach 50 feet tall, these versatile plants grow in a wide variety of colors and forms.
+Cactus plants (family Cactaceae) make easy-to-maintain additions to the home garden as well as to indoor spaces.
+From low-growing cacti to taller plants that can reach up to 50 feet tall, these versatile plants grow in a wide variety of colors and forms.
+While cacti are typically healthy plants, they can suffer from certain types of issues.
 White fuzz spots on your cactus plant are likely a sign of a pest infestation.
-Act fast to protect the cactus from severe damage.
+Be sure to act fast to protect the cactus from severe damage.

 To control mealybugs on cactus plants, remove and destroy severely affected parts, if possible.
-Saturate a cotton swab and rub the white fuzz spots off of the plant to kill the mealybugs and manage the infestations.
-For outdoor growth, release natural enemies such as ladybugs and predatory wasps onto your cacti to kill mealybugs without hurting the cactus.
-These insects are available at garden supply stores.
-For severe infestations, apply low-toxicity insecticidal soap or a higher-toxicity insecticide that contains either acephate or bifenthrin.
+Saturate a cotton swab with rubbing alcohol and rub the white fuzzy spots off of the plant to kill the mealybugs and manage the infestations.